clopez131211/memory-card-game/README.md

 This is a Memory Card Game created with ReactJS

-In this game you can track your time and try to beat your best time
+In this game you can track your time and your best time will be recorded

+You will need to match the images based off the color, type (Queen, Kind, 10 , etc.), and category (diamonds, spdes, clubs)

 ## <h2>Reset Button